tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 For example::

-  {"reason": u"expected hash abcd, got hash efgh"}
+  {"reason": "expected hash abcd, got hash efgh"}

 .. share-type, storage-index, and share-number are inferred from the URL